 - Sec.
 3 Copies of contracts, grants, and agreements specified in Section 1 of this chapter shall be filed with the Secretary to the Board, together with a copy of the proposal or application, if any, that resulted in the contract, grant, or agreement. - Sec.
 4 Detailed budgets are generally included in the proposals that result in a contract or grant for a specific research, training, or educational project, and expenditures should conform to such budgets, unless amended by authorized procedures.
-For those institutional or "formula" type grants identified in Subsection 1.3 of Section 1 of this chapter, a proposed budget must be submitted to the Office of the President of the System for review, approval, and submission to the Board. - Sec.
-5 Proposals as to overhead rates and specialized rates for fringe benefits, computers, and other facilities chargeable to cost-reimbursement contracts and other government contracts and grants shall be worked out in preliminary form by the chief business officer concerned and shall be reviewed and approved by the System Comptroller before being submitted.
+For those institutional or "formula" type grants identified in Subprocedures.
+For those institutional or "formula" type grants identified in Subprocedures.
+1.3 of Section 1 of this chapter, a proposed budget must be submitted section 1.3 of Section 1 of the System for review, approval, and submission to the Board. - Sec.
+5 Proposals as to overhead rates and specialized rates for fringe benefits, computers, and other facilities chargeable to cost-reimbursement contracts and other government contracts and grants shall be worked out in preliminary form other government contracts and grants shall be reviewed and approved by by the chief business officer concerned and shall be reviewed and approved by the System Comptroller before being submitted.
 Subject to approval of the President of the System, the System Comptroller shall negotiate all such rates for the component institutions of the System. - Sec.
 6 Information as to overhead and specialized rates applicable to the type of contract, grant or agreement to be entered into shall be secured from the System Comptroller via the business officers and/or the appropriate research administration officer. - Sec.
 7 To the extent that indirect cost recoveries from the application of overhead rates are derived from use charges for buildings, other improvements, or equipment, the funds so derived shall be designated for renewals and replacements of plant fund assets or for other purposes specified and approved in the budgetary processes as related to the indirect cost recoveries.